dskuang/Capstone-Project/docs/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication, Blog/Newsfeed/Posts creation (~2 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
 By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+This is a basic functionality of a newsfeed.
+Users will also be able to see posts on their own newsfeed page and the index page as well.
+The most important part of this phase will be to have my API routes ready to serve blog and post data as JSON and adding a Backbone models and collections for fetching data.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Follows/Reblog/Likes (~2 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+With the basic functionality of newsfeed for users and the index newsfeed setup, I will create a follows relation so that users can follow other users.
+This will allow the users to show other people's blog posts in their newsfeed.
+Since this functionality is similar to reblogging.
+I will also attempt to allow users to post a blog on their own blog by clicking on a reblog button, and to also like a blog with a like button.
+At this point, I don't believe I will have any editing functionality done.
+However, with this completed, the general functionality of tumblr is done.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Editing and Setting Up Different Posts (~1-2 day)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I plan to add functionality to the postforms so that users can edit blogs and also edit blogs that are reblogged.
+I will also allow users to submit different types of blogs.
+This includes images, quotes, links, and perhaps video.
+In order to do this I may have to have different types of collections of posts to hold different models ex. textPostModel, photoPostModel, quotePostModel.
+I may be able to store the different types as one model if I allow a model to have all types of attributes but allow everything except title to be null.
+This way a post will only have certain attributes once entered in; however, it will have a type attribute so that it knows what it is.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4:   (~1 day)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+I'll create functionality to create taggings in posts.
+This will allow users to find all posts related to the tag when he or she clicks on the tag.
+PostForm will now have an area for tag input.

 [Details][phase-four]

 ### Phase 5: Searching for Blogs and Posts (~2 days)
 I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
+On the Backbone side, there will be a `SearchResults` composite view which has `BlogsIndex` and `PostsIndex` subviews.
 These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.

 [Details][phase-five]

-### Bonus Features (TBD)
+### Bonus Features (TBD
-- [ ] "Like" button and counter for posts
+- [ ] Create Messaging System
 - [ ] Custom blog urls
+- [ ] pop-out different user showpage
 - [ ] Pagination/infinite scroll
-- [ ] Activity history (e.g. likes, reblogs, taggings)
-- [ ] Post types (image posts, quote posts, etc)
-- [ ] Reblogging
-- [ ] Multiple sessions/session management
-- [ ] User avatars
 - [ ] Typeahead search bar

 [phase-one]: ./docs/phases/phase1.md